2021 Knowledge ∞ Continuum

 March 05, 2021

-The 2021 Knowledge ∞ Continuum is being offered as a yearlong executive education engagement by the Center for the Management of IT (CMIT).
+The Center for the Management of IT (CMIT) designed the 2021 Knowledge ∞ Continuum as a yearlong virtual executive education engagement.
+However, conditions allowed us to host the final quarterly event in October 2021 at the McIntire School on UVA’s Grounds in conjunction with the Center’s 30th-anniversary celebration.
 The 2021 cohort was limited to 50 participants (Patrons) to facilitate an interactive format and ample networking opportunities.
-Four quarterly events include a conversation with a featured expert or author moderated by McIntire IT faculty, followed by breakout group discussions to debrief and network.
-The final event, anticipated for fall 2021, will be held on UVA’s Grounds and include a reception to celebrate CMIT’s 30th anniversary.
-Throughout the year, we will update this recap with details on each quarterly program, including a few key takeaways from the speaker and session.
+Four quarterly events included a conversation with a featured expert or author moderated by McIntire IT faculty, followed by breakout group discussions to debrief and network.
+This recap includes details on each quarterly program, including a few key takeaways from the speaker and session.

 - Empowered product teams are a key element of many of the world’s most successful companies, including Netflix, Amazon, Facebook, Google, Spotify, CarMax, Guardian, and Atlassian.